emtilt/ph410s21/_pages/about.md

 		- [Google Colab](https://colab.research.google.com)
 		- [Our Spotify playlist](https://open.spotify.com/playlist/0Q3VleFxIlnKZMoeC75aNn?si=2SJ0CA--T6yujl5NWM1Aqw) - feel free to add stuff
 -   Class Meetings: MWF 11:00 AM - 11:50 AM (Loyola 8)
--   Office hours: TBD, but I have an open door policy.
+-   Office hours: <span style="color:red">TBD</span>, but I have an open door policy.
 You're welcome to talk to me any time I'm here.
 Outside of scheduled office hours, I might be busy, but I'll chat with you if at all possible.
 If you want to be sure that I have time to talk, please email me to make sure I'm available.